JohnLCaron/rlauxe/docs/cases/Colorado2024.md

 Presidential Electors,state_wide_contest,in_progress,1,4746866,3239722,"""Kamala D. Harris / Tim Walz""",350348,0.03000000,0,0,0,0,0,0,0,1.03905000,0,99,99
 ````
 Not exactly consistent, eg 1728159 - 1377441 = 350718 != 350348, but close enough for now (we can only do a simulation since we dont have the real CVRs).

+## how many cards per ballot?

+corla/2024audit/targetedContests.xlsx/csv has at the bottom:

+""The assumption has been made in the ""Estimated # of CVRs to audit"" value that all ballot cards were returned for each ballot.
+  Therefore, the number of CVRs is the ballots cast total multiplied by the number of cards.
+As the average number of cards per ballot
+  decreases the number of ballots to audit will also decrease.",,,,,,,,,,,,,,,,,,,,,,,,,,
+"

+So presumably round1/contestComparison.csv has all cards.
+This complicates extracting the ballot style, unless the cvrs include the entire ballot.
+OTOH, it helps in getting more of the

 ## what are the contests and candidates?